 A tailor-made admin panel has the potential to increase productivity, give insight into data, and help you catch bugs; adding up to greater revenue for your business.
 With an admin panel, you get a tool to run your processes much more efficiently.

-What should an Admin Panel have?
+What should an Admin Panel Builder have?

 While not all admin panels can have all the possible features and capabilities, they support the fundamental operations that address the operational needs, making the key data accessible for you to conduct business effectively.
-And, thanks to data and API integrations, admin panels today allow stitching disparate data sources together to create one unified admin interface.
+And, thanks to data and API integrations, admin panel builder today allow stitching disparate data sources together to create one unified admin interface.

 And so, for example, when you build an inventory management admin panel, it will need to allow you to monitor inventory levels, and if the inventory, say, it needs replenishing, the panel should have the option to trigger the purchase requisition process flow.
 You should be able to update the inventory or add notes as you go along.

 The role of low-code in admin panel development